B1NLAMA/ECS163FINALPROJECT/README.md

 I figured out how to filter by the tags, year and month.

 ```
+This is an code that calls the filter.

 data = data.filter(function(d) {
   var included = false;
   for(var i= 0; i < d.tags.length; i++) {